Noah Kraft: Industry honors and appearances

-Kraft has been recognized for product innovation by Inc. Magazine’s Game Changing Inventions of 2015, TIME Magazine's best inventions of 2015, SXSW’s "Best of Show" and "Music and Audio Innovations" awards in 2016, the Cannes Lions International Festival of Creativity Gold for Product Design in 2016 and through Here One's induction into the Smithsonian Institution's Cooper Hewitt Museum in New York City in 2018.
+Kraft has been recognized for product innovation by Inc. magazine’s Game Changing Inventions of 2015, Time magazine's best inventions of 2015, SXSW’s "Best of Show" and "Music and Audio Innovations" awards in 2016, the Cannes Lions International Festival of Creativity Gold for Product Design in 2016 and through Here One's induction into the Smithsonian Institution's Cooper Hewitt Museum in New York City in 2018.

-Kraft has spoken at TechCrunch Disrupt, Outside Valley, the CNET and TechCrunch stages at CES 2017, and Collision 2017.
+Kraft has spoken at TechCrunch Disrupt, Outside Valley, the CNET and TechCrunch stages at Consumer Electronics Show (CES) 2017, and Collision 2017.
 He has appeared on Bloomberg West, CNN Money, CNBC, Fox Business, and CBS This Morning.

 Personal life

 Kraft married Caroline Straty Kraft in 2014.
 They met in 2006 while both studying at Brown University.